 Admission Capacity: 10 students (Master’s Program)

-Lecture Times: Daytime & evening courses (lectures held mainly in the daytime)
+Lecture Times: Daytime and evening courses (Lectures held mainly in the daytime.)

 Degree: Master of Health Care and Sports